WELCOME TO ROCK CREEK PACK STATION

 Since 1947, Rock Creek Pack Station has been offering wilderness and outdoor vacations in the Eastern Sierra, under the ownership of the London family.
 Herb London was active in the operation of the pack station until his death in March of 2011.
 His son, Craig, has spent every summer since his birth in 1954 at the pack station and operated the pack station with his Dad.

 Craig and wife Carmen live in Bishop year round.
 Craig received a B.S. in Animal Physiology from UC Davis in 1976 and graduated from the UC Davis School of Veterinary Medicine in 1980.
-Carmen teaches fifth grade at Pine Street School in Bishop.
-During off-season months, Craig manages the winter office, takes care of the livestock and is an associate veterinarian at Bishop Veterinary Hospital.
+Carmen taught fifth grade at Pine Street School in Bishop.
+During off-season months, Craig manages the winter office, takes care of the livestock and is a veterinarian.

 The London family is dedicated to serving the public, taking care of the land, making sure the horses and mules of the operation have happy and meaningful lives, and that the crew has a good time and is fairly compensated for their hard work and dedication.